-Congresswoman Watson Coleman has been at the forefront of the movement to bring about reforms within the criminal justice system.
-As the Majority Leader in the NJ State Assembly, Congresswoman Watson Coleman sponsored a legislative package that enables ex-convicts to enter the work force after completing their sentencing.
+I have been at the forefront of the movement to bring about reforms within the criminal justice system.
+As the Majority Leader in the NJ State Assembly, I sponsored a legislative package that enables ex-convicts to enter the work force after completing their sentencing.
 The passage of the revolutionary piece of legislation has been hallmarked as a blueprint for legislative efforts concerning prison reentry.
-Congresswoman Watson Coleman continues to work tirelessly to bring about reform in the criminal justice system and ensure that it promotes ex-convict rehabilitation, recidivism reduction, and the reduction of the amount of taxpayer dollars needed to support prisons.
+I will continue to work tirelessly to bring about reform in the criminal justice system and ensure that it promotes ex-convict rehabilitation, recidivism reduction, and the reduction of the amount of taxpayer dollars needed to support prisons.

 Our great nation has evolved tremendously in ensuring that the rights of all Americans are protected, but the fact remains that the fight for a fair and just society continues.
 Pay disparities between men and women, racial disparities in access to a high-quality public education, alarmingly disproportionate rates of profiling youth of color, and well-needed mainstream reinforcements for people living with disabilities, are just a few issues that confirm our need for strong stances on civil rights.

 Possessing the ability to create legislation, Congress plays a vital role in protecting and promoting the civil rights of all Americans- notably, for those whose civil rights are most vulnerable to infringement.
-Congresswoman Watson Coleman will use her to advocate for all Americans including people of color, women, LGBT, people, people with disabilities, and any American whose civil rights warrant proactive legislative considerations.
-Representing the incredibly diverse 12th Congressional District in the 114th Congress, Congresswoman Watson Coleman is an active member of the Congressional Black Caucus (CBC), the Congressional Caucus for Women’s Issues, the Congressional LGBT Equality Caucus, and the Congressional Progressive Caucus.
-Congresswoman Watson Coleman is working to pass laws that promote fairness and equality in this nation.
+I will use my position to advocate for all Americans including people of color, women, LGBT, people, people with disabilities, and any American whose civil rights warrant proactive legislative considerations.
+Representing the incredibly diverse 12th Congressional District, I am an active member of the Congressional Black Caucus (CBC), the Congressional Caucus for Women’s Issues, the Congressional LGBT Equality Caucus, the Congressional Asian Pacific American Caucus, and the Congressional Progressive Caucus.
+I am working to pass laws that promote fairness and equality in this nation.